 Children are very welcome at Kasbah Tamadot during the European and US school holidays, which tend to encompass July and August, Easter and the month around Christmas and New Year, and mid-term breaks.
-Note these will vary year on year, so please check with the hotel when enquiring.
+Note these will vary year on year, so please check when enquiring.
 During these times there is never a dull moment for kids: treasure hunts, cookery classes and table tennis tournaments are just some of the activities that can be organised on request.